aldelpech/clea-patrice-add-functions/clea-patrice-add-functions/README.md

 == NOTES ==
 *

+* added random sorting for the product loop in includes/clea-patrice-functions.php

 = Version 1.0 =
 * added new content for "read more" button of sold out products.